150 fake social media profiles looking to target Army personnel

 They said an advisory was sent to Army personnel last month to make them aware of the "trap".
 The message has been conveyed to the Army personnel through its directorates and commands.

-People using fake profiles are on different social media platforms who target Army personnel, their families and even retired Army personnel, the sources added.
+People using fake profiles are on different social media platforms who target Army personnel, their families and even retired army personnel, the sources added.

 Gold toilet with 40,000 diamonds studded creates social media storm